jayz22/stellar-confidential-transfer/docs/design_doc.md

 symbol()-> String
 ```

-invoking these functions should make the token behave like a standard token on its transparent balance.
+Invoking these functions should make the token behave like a standard token on its transparent balance.
 E.g. calling `transfer_from` function transfers `amount` from `from` to `to`, consuming the allowance that `spender`
 has on `from`'s transparent balance, authorized by spender.